 2. Granular Authorization

 Once a client is authenticated, verify that they have the necessary permissions for the requested resource or operation.
-Implement the Principle of Least Privilege:
+Implement the Principle of Least Privilege.
+Beyond authentication, API Gateways enforce authorization policies, determining what specific actions a user or application is permitted to perform on a given API resource.

 3. Input Validation and Threat Protection